TheChance101/Honey-Mart-Server/README.md

 # Honey Mart Server

-> Honey Mart Server acts as the backend app for the Honey Mart shopping application, serving as the backend infrastructure that powers the entire shopping experience.
+> Honey Mart Server acts as the backend app for the [Honey Mart Client](https://github.com/TheChance101/Honey-Mart-Android-Client) shopping application, serving as the backend infrastructure that powers the entire shopping experience.
 This server application is implemented using Ktor, a lightweight yet powerful Kotlin framework for building asynchronous servers and clients, and it relies on PostgreSQL as the database to store and manage the app's data.

 ## Table of Contents
 - [Introduction](#introduction)